MicrosoftDocs/Viva/workplace-analytics-insights/assign-licenses.md

 ## To assign licenses to individual users

-1. In the **Microsoft admin center**, select **Active users**, and then do one of the following to assign licenses to one user or for multiple users at the same time.
+1. In the **Microsoft 365 admin center**, select **Active users**, and then do one of the following to assign licenses to one user or to multiple users at the same time.

    **For one user**:
    1. In **Active users**, select the user from the list.